ajmal017/amp/documentation/technical/metadata_handling.md

 ## Raw metadata and payload

-- We define "raw" any data (both metadata and payload) in the form it originally existed in the data source, e.g.,
+- We define as "raw" any data (both metadata and payload) in the form it originally existed in the data source, e.g.,
   - Raw metadata in case there was a file with a directory of the data
   - Zipped CSV files containing timeseries data